ivanhoyongsheng/gt/README.md

 * Move tests to beside API files, however the tests currently rely on a specific order and a more verbose test command will be needed eventually.

-* Write Swagger schema for API
+* Write schema for API (Swagger, etc)

 * Implement middleware for API call logs

-* implement precommit hooks to lint files with prettier for better coding style cohesion
+* implement precommit hooks to lint files with Prettier for better coding style cohesion

 ## Code